oforiwaabaafi/contribute-to-scroll/CONTRIBUTING.md

    - **"Propose new Skunkworks project"** - _Have some innovative idea you want built on top of Scroll?
 Propose it here!_
 - [Open a blank issue](https://github.com/scroll-tech/contribute-to-scroll/issues/new) if none of the previous options fit your proposal

 And that's it!
-You've started your contribution to Scroll journey 📜 🚀
+You've started your contribution to Scroll journey 📜 🚀 LFG

 ### Making a PR